-The ERC, ALCO, OPCO and EXCO collectively are responsible for providing oversight to ensure that our risk profile is managed in compliance with the risk appetite set by the Board.
-The Risk Management function is managed by the Chief Risk Officer, who reports to the Chief Executive Officer and the Chairman of the BRCC.
+The ERC, ALCO, OPCO and EXCO collectively are responsible for providing oversight to ensure that the Bank's risk profile is managed in compliance with the risk appetite set by the Board.
+The Risk Management function is managed by the Chief Risk Officer (CRO).
+The CRO has a joint reporting line to the Chief Executive Officer (CEO) and the Chairman of the BRCC.